CompuTec/computec-docs/docs/processforce/releases/plugin-release-notes/mo-wizard.md

 sidebar_position: 11
 ---

-# CompuTec MOWizard
+# CompuTec Planning & Bottleneck Scheduling (MO Wizard) Plugin

-Below are the release notes for CompuTec MOWizard, highlighting new features, improvements, and bug fixes in this release.
+Below are the release notes for CompuTec Planning & Bottleneck Scheduling (MO Wizard) Plugin, highlighting new features, improvements, and bug fixes in this release.

 ## CompuTec MOWizard 3.2601.1